A248/MorePaperLib/README.md

 Kick players with a `Component`.
 Disallow login events with a `Component` reason.
 If Adventure is not supported, fallback occurs automatically to legacy text serialization.

 ## Library Details

+Supports Spigot and Paper from 1.8.8 to the latest version.
+Compatibility with Folia is guaranteed only for the latest Folia release, because Folia is unstable software.

 ### Artifact Info